tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

       <kbd><img src="./images/schemamixinback.png"  /></kdb>

-10. In this lab we will be adding two pre built mixins listed below
+10. In this lab we will be adding three pre-built mixins listed below

+      - Product Details Mixin EE,
-      - Booking Details Mixin, and
+      - Store Details Mixin EE,
-      - identities
+      - Identities Mixin

-      Search for 'Booking Details Mixin' Select the mixin and hit Assign Mixin
+      Search for 'Product Details Mixin EE'.
+Select the mixin and hit Assign Mixin

      <!--
      ![Demo](./images/schemamixin1.png)
      -->
       <kbd><img src="./images/schemamixin1.png"  /></kdb>

-      Your schema will now have the Order details object and all of the fields within this object
+      Your schema will now have the Product Details Mixin EE object and all of the fields within this object

       <!---
       ![Demo](./images/schemamixin2.png)